 - Confirm that there are no guarantees of return of capital which would cause a denial of the investor’s petition.

 - Regional Center designation includes the project’s geographic area.

-LIKELIHOOD OF PROJECT COMPLETION & JOB CREATION
+LIKELIHOOD OF JOB CREATION AND PROJECT COMPLETION

-As job creation is a key requirement of the EB-5 program, we seek answers to the following questions regarding the job-creating project to be funded by EB-5 capital (Project):
+As job creation is a key requirement of the EB-5 program, seek answers to the following questions regarding the job-creating project to be funded by EB-5 capital (Project):

-- Is the required funding in place or likely to be in place for completion of the Project?
+- Is the required funding in place or highly likely to be in place for completion of the Project?